 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
+The airline may not need to compensate you if they can provide transportation to your destination, close to the original schedule.
 Even if you’re just a little late, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from Lauda Europe

-It’s essential to understand the process of claiming the compensation you deserve under EU Regulation 261/2004.
-Here’s how to do it:
+It’s crucial to understand how to request the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s the process:

 - Let our experts help you.
-Once you submit the form, our team will take over.
-We are well-versed in the EU laws well and will make every effort to secure your compensation.
+Once you submit the form, our team will handle the rest.
+We understand the EU laws thoroughly and will do our best to get you your compensation.
 You only pay us if we win your case.

-Don’t forget that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed due to operational issues or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you have a right to compensation.
+Keep in mind that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed because of operational reasons or technical issues, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you have a right to compensation.

 Which Lauda Europe Flights are Covered by EU261?

-The European Union’s laws for protecting air passengers are comprehensive in scope.
-They cover all flights departing from an airport in an EU member state and to all flights arriving at an airport in an EU member state if the flight is operated by an EU airline.
+The European Union’s laws for protecting air passengers have a wide-ranging scope.
+They cover every flight leaving an airport within an EU country and to all flights arriving at an airport in an EU member state when an EU-based airline operates the flight.

 Itinerary | Covered by EU 261 |